 The Organization's programs are located in Guatemala City and centered at the Early Childhood Center, Colegio Experimental Hanley Denning and the Multi-purpose Center, all three built with donated funds.
-An additional building includes the Health Center and is being redesigned to also house the Basico and administrative offices.
+An additional building includes the Health Center which will soon be reconstructed to include the middle school classrooms, library, and administrative offices.
 Currently, a building is being rented for the administrative offices.
-The physical plant, including classrooms, a computer lab, library, and health clinic, and administrative facilities, is well- equipped and maintained.
+The physical plant, including classrooms, a computer lab, library, and health clinic, and administrative facilities, is well-equipped and maintained.

-The Organization employs more than 95 full and part-time staff of Guatemalan teachers, social workers, and support personnel.
-It also maintains an additional administrative and fundraising staff of seven in the United States, located in New Gloucester, Maine.
+The Organization employs approximately 115 full and part-time staff of Guatemalan teachers, social workers, and support personnel.
+It also maintains an administrative and fundraising office in the United States, located in New Gloucester, Maine, with a staff of five and one part-time grantwriter.
 Paid staff in Guatemala work closely with international and Guatemalan volunteers who serve the Organization through commitments of varying duration.
-Each year, approximately 6 long-term volunteers fill teaching and operational positions and more than 200 short-term volunteers provide additional assistance.
+Pre-pandemic, approximately 6 long-term volunteers filled teaching and operational positions and more than 200 short-term volunteers provided additional assistance.
+In 2023, COVID government restrictions have been lifted and volunteers and visitors are able to return to campus.

 The Organization registered its full-day pre-primary program for students ages 4, 5, and 6 years old with the Guatemalan Ministry of Education, earning recognition as an official school that was inaugurated in January 2012.
 The Organization opened two full-day 1st grade classrooms in January 2013, with accreditation from the Guatemalan Ministry of Education based on an active learning Montessori-based approach to learning.
-A full day 2nd grade was launched the following year and those students moved to a full-day 4th grade in January 2016.
-Two full-day 5th grade classrooms were opened in January 2017.
-With the school expanding to 6th and 7th grade respectively during the years 2018 and 2019.
-This extends the full-day learning program which begins at pre-k.
-Full-day 1st grade classrooms and above are using an interdisciplinary curriculum called expeditionary learning that promotes hands-on experiences and critical thinking and focuses on real-world issues to provide an engagingand relevant educational experience that prepares students for jobs in the formal sector.
+A grade of two classrooms of 20 students was added each year, per year, until the first 9th grade class graduated in 2021.
+Full-day 1st grade classrooms and above are using an interdisciplinary curriculum called Expeditionary Learning that promotes hands-on experiences and critical thinking and focuses on real-world issues to provide an engaging and relevant educational experience that prepares students for jobs in the formal sector.
+The Ministry of Education has accredited the Expeditionary Learning approach for use by Safe Passage in its educational programs in Guatemala.